UCLALibrary/research-tips/_posts/2020-04-01-wire-spring-update.md

 Renee Romero and Doug Worsham are co-teaching 2 special sessions of Life Science 192E called "Learner-Led Design for STEM."
 This partnership with the CEILS Learning Assistant (LA)  program was created to foster the learner-led design of instructional materials based on the experiences and insights of LA's.
 WI+RE is grateful to all of the LA's that have signed up for the course and we're looking forward to creating together!!
 Big thanks also to Dr. Shanna Shaked, Senior Associate Director of CEILS, for making this experiement a reality!!
 Thanks also to the UCLA Center for the Advancement of Teaching for funding this initiative through the [Instructional Improvement Grant](https://www.teaching.ucla.edu/grants/iip) program!!

+## WI+RE Website Release: v2.1

+We've incorporated tons of new features in this release, including:

+* Handouts are now included as embedded PDFs for improved accessibility
+* Redesigned search page - now includes giant list of content
+* Publications, presentations, awards and peer-reviews are now listed on portfolio pages
+* Dublin core metadata and Zotero support throughout the site

+And more!
+To check out the code that runs the WI+RE site, visit our [code repository on GitHub](https://github.com/UCLALibrary/research-tips)

 ## Work in progress!